 Can I short sell AMC shares?

-Many online brokers, including eToro and Fineco Bank, allow you to short sell AMC using CFDs.
+Many online brokers allow you to short sell AMC using CFDs.
 Keep in mind that short selling involves more risk than buying shares.

 How much debt does AMC have?